-The nametype field has 13 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zonesub, and external.
+The nametype field has 12 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-subdomain, ms-subdomain, tcp-self and 6to4-self.

 name Exact-match semantics.
-This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdo- main of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
-This obvi- ates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
-When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated name is a valid expansion of the wildcard. self This rule matches when the name being updated matches the contents of the identity field.
+This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdo- main of, or identical to, the contents of the name field.

+The name field is subject to DNS wildcard expansion, and wildcard this rule matches when the name being updated name is a valid expansion of the wildcard.
+This rule matches when the name being updated matches the self contents of the identity field.
 The name field is ignored, but should be the same as the identity field.
 The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
-The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (ma- chine\$@REALM) for machine in REALM and and con- verts it machine realm allowing the machine to update ma- chine.realm.
-The REALM to be matched is specified in the [replacable] identity [/replacable] field. ms-subdomai nThis rule takes a Windows machine principal (ma- chine\$@REALM) for machine in REALM and converts it to machine realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in leada E. a.a.l.
-E the [replacable] identity [/replacable] field.
-This rule takes a Kerberos machine principal krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
-The REALM to be matched is specified in the [replacable] identity [/replacable] field. krb5-subdom MIDD SUDGOM (host/machine@REALM) for machine in REALM and converts it to machine realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the [replacable] identity [/replacable] field. tcp-self Allow updates that have been sent via TCP and for which the cop bell standard mapping from the initiating IP address into the IN- ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
-Note It is theoretically possible to spoof these TCP sessions.
+The identity would be specified as (an asterisk) in this case.
+This rule is similar to self except that subdomains of self selfsub can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated.
+This rule takes a Windows machine principal (mams-self chine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
+The REALM to be matched is specified in the [replacable] identity [/replacable] field. ms-subdomainThis rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The REALM to be matched is specified in the [replacable] identity [/replacable] field.
+This rule takes Kerberos machine krb5-self a principal (host/machine@REALM) for machine in REALM and and converts it machine realm allowing the machine to update machine.realm.
+The REALM to be matched is specified in the [replacable] identity [/replacable] field. krb5-subdomaThis rule takes a Kerberos machine krb5-subdomaThis rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+The REALM to be matched is specified in the [replacable] identity [/replacable] field.

+Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.